enkidevs/curriculum/generative-ai/chatgpt/prompt-techniques/few-shot-prompting.md

 ---

-**Few-shot** prompting is a technique in which a language model is fine-tuned on a small amount of data (usually with limited labeled examples) in order to generate a specific output.
+In **Few-shot** prompting, the language model is fine-tuned on a small amount of data (usually with limited labelled examples) to generate a specific output.

-In machine learning it falls under the category of transfer learning.
+In machine learning, it falls under the category of **transfer learning**.

-So, the model is pre-trained on a large dataset, then fine-tuned on a smaller dataset with a limited number of examples to perform a new task.
+The model is pre-trained on a large dataset, then fine-tuned on a smaller dataset with a limited number of examples to perform a new task.

 Let's look at some examples: